Now that you have created a physical design for the database, it is time to move to the fourth stage of the DBLC: implementation

 The specific commands used to create a database may vary from system to system.
 The procedure described below will apply to every RDBMS, but the commands may be slightly different.

 When you create a database, you create a container for the tables and views you want to build.
 The technical name for that container is a schema

 .
 To create a schema, you use the

 SQL CREATE SCHEMA

 statement, followed by the name of the schema you want to create.
+For example: